Kishan-Patel-dev/code-review-assistant/README.md

 - **Action**: The app generates a mock AI-based summary of the PR using the `/cr summary <pr>` command.
 - **Outcome**: Provides a concise overview, helping reviewers focus on critical changes.

+### 4. Manual Initialization
+- **Scenario**: The app's dependencies need to be re-initialized after a configuration change.
+- **Action**: Use the `/cr initialize` command to manually initialize the app's modules.
+- **Outcome**: Ensures the app is ready to handle requests with the latest configuration.

 ---

 ## 🛠️ Installation & Setup